Does my private hall have to release me from my tenancy?

 Your current tenancy will usually continue as a periodic tenancy if your fixed term contract ends as long as you still live there.

-Landlords, agents and tenants will need to work together and show goodwill in order to comply with the public health guidance over the coming weeks.
+Landlords, agents and tenants will need to work together and show flexibility.

 Can I view a new property?

 Viewings in person are now allowed if they can be done safely.
 Initial property searches should still be done online.

 It's usually a good idea to visit a rented property in person before you sign a contract.